aaayyuusshh/quickbooks-crm/README.md

 }
 ```

-_Endpoints below require these **two** query parameters that are retrieved upon logging in and authenticing as shown above:_
+_Endpoints below require these **two** query parameters that are retrieved upon logging in and authenticating as shown above:_
 * ``access_token``
 * ``realm_id``